samverh/Rooster/README.md

 # Rooster
 Team Tortuga: Rooster

 Roostermaker.py creates a schedule for the courses in vakken.txt in the rooms from lokalen.txt.
-The program uses the structures defined in information.py
+The program uses the structures defined in information.py.
+A score is assigned to the created schedule in score.py

 # Getting Started